AldoFusterTurpin/printer-timeline-backend/README.md

 This project is a Go API that let's you retrieve in chronological order different data elements of the Cloud Connector (OpenXMls, CloudJsons, etc.) specifying a time range and a pn (Product Number) and sn(Serial number), if you don't specify them you will obtain all the pn's and sn's in that time range.
 It also has an endpoint to retrieve AWS S3 objects by bucket name and object key.

 ### How do I get set up? ###
-You can use the Makefile.
+You can (and should) use the Makefile👨‍💻

 The file dev.env contains the environment variables.